ENME480/enme480_project/README.md

 ## Script Descriptions

 You are recommended to complete each script in the order suggested in the table.
+A typical workflow is:

+1. Use `get_perspective_warping_with_aruco.py` to generate the perspective matrix.
+2. Use `aruco_detection_test.py` to verify ArUco detection and coordinate conversion on a simple script.
+3. Copy your working detection code into `block_detection_aruco.py` to create a ROS node.
+4. Copy your FK/IK from previous labs into `kinematic_functions.py`.
+5. Use `main_pipeline.py` to design and test your full pick-and-place strategy.

 ### `get_perspective_warping_with_aruco.py`

-This script will generate a perspective matrix for the camera to table frame.
+This script will generate a perspective matrix for the camera-to-table frame.
 You need to edit one line to input the reference points on the table.
 Ensure that you are entering the values in `mm`.
-This script will generate a `perspective_matrix.npy` file in the folder.
+This script will generate a `perspective_matrix.npy` file in the folder, which will be used later by the detection scripts.

 Before you run this script, ensure that you are in the correct directory.
 Assuming you have already entered the docker container, run